BitVM/BitVM/docs/opcodes/readme.md

 - u32 Rotations (rotate to the right by 7, 8, 12, and 16 bits)

-The scripts are developed in [Script Wiz](https://ide.scriptwiz.app).
+The scripts are developed using our [Script Interpreter](https://bitvm.github.io/BitVM/run/interpreter.html) and also [Script Wiz](https://ide.scriptwiz.app).